 - some other dates, including July 4 (U.S. Independence Day) and Halloween

 In January, the date varies: it is January 3 in a common year; in a leap year, it falls on January 4.

 The weekday these dates fall on is called doomsday.
-The phenomenon bases on the fact that the number of days between these dates are always evenly divisible by 7, which is the number of days per week.
+The phenomenon is based on the fact that the number of days between these dates are always evenly divisible by 7, which is the number of days per week.